open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/ldap/index.md

 <Note>

-By Default the jwtTokenConfiguration is shipped with OM.
+By default, the `jwtTokenConfiguration` is shipped with OM.

 ### For Local/Testing Deployment

-- You can work with existing configuration as well or if you want you can generate your own private/public key.
+- You can work with the existing configuration or generate private/public keys.

 ### For Production Deployment

-- It is a MUST! to update the JWT configuration.
+- It is a **MUST** to update the JWT configuration.
 The following steps can be used.

 - Generating Private/Public Keys